-As one of the most scenic little towns along the Mornington Peninsula, Somers is a delightful spot for many big city dwellers looking to relax and enjoy the good life.
+As one of the most scenic little towns along the Mornington Peninsula, Somers is a delightful spot for many big-city dwellers looking to relax and enjoy the good life.
 For many, having a laid-back coastal beach holiday in Somers is the perfect way to let loose and explore the wilder side of the Western Port Bay.

 Somers is loaded with outdoor attractions, wildlife and gardens, making it an ideal holiday for anyone who loves nature.
-Whether you want to hit the bay on a sailboat and go fishing, diving or snorkelling, Somers has the waves to ride, while there are plenty of walking paths to hit if you want to stayed planted.
+Whether you want to hit the bay on a sailboat and go fishing, diving or snorkelling, Somers has the waves to ride, while there are plenty of walking paths to hit if you want to stay planted.

 By Matt Pruys